dps923/winter2017/assignments/a9-locations-on-map.md

 <br>

 #### Verify that the app runs
 First, run the app in the iOS Simulator, so that you know that it does successfully run.
-It will display a list of teacher names, because that's what the project template does, by default.
+It will display some restaurants near to a specific location.
 We will replace that functionality with our own.
 <br>

 #### Task preview